psf/black/docs/blackd.md

 in the `Content-Type` request header.
 If no `charset` is specified, `blackd` assumes `UTF-8`.

-There are a few HTTP headers that control how the source is formatted.
+There are a few HTTP headers that control how the source code is formatted.
 These correspond to command line flags for _Black_.
-There is one exception to this: `X-Protocol-Version` which if present, should have the value `1`, otherwise the request is rejected with `HTTP 501` (Not Implemented).
+There is one exception to this:
+`X-Protocol-Version` which if present, should have the value `1`, otherwise the request is rejected with `HTTP 501` (Not Implemented).

-The headers controlling how code is formatted are:
+The headers controlling how source code is formatted are:

 - `X-Line-Length`: corresponds to the `--line-length` command line flag.
 - `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization`